 No worker realistically has time to digest and apply the amount of both current and past information available to them, and “dark data”—critical, but hidden information—gets created as a result.

-We created the infographic below to help you understand what causes dark data to exist in Child Welfare, and why it’s critical for your agency to find it.
+We created the infographic below to help you understand what causes dark data to exist in child welfare, and why it’s critical for your agency to find it.
 More importantly, you’ll see why dark data is so significant to each life you and your agency cares for as you support their hope for a brighter future.
+You can also download our eBook, "Shining Light on Dark Data in Child Welfare," to learn more.

 Dark Data Defined: What It Means for Child Welfare and Why It's Critical to Find [Infographic]